RafaelClaumann/snippetbox/readme.txt

     3.2 Leveled logging

             In our application, we can break apart our log messages into two distinct types — or levels.
             The first type is informational messages and the second type is error messages.
             The simple and clear approach is use the log.New() function to create two new custom loggers.

+        Decoupled logging

+            A big benefit of logging your messages to the standard streams (stdout and stderr) like we are is that your application and logging are decoupled.

+            During development, it’s easy to view the log output because the standard streams are displayed in the terminal

+            In staging or production environments, you can redirect the streams to a final destination for viewing and archival.
+            This destination could be on-disk files, or a logging service such as Splunk.

+            We could redirect the stdout and stderr streams to on-disk files when starting the application like so:

+                $ go run ./cmd/web >>/tmp/info.log 2>>/tmp/error.log